seriema/angular-apimock/README.md

 angular.module('myModule', [])

 .config(function ($httpProvider) {
-/* This is where the magic happens.
-Configure $httpProvider to use our httpInterceptor on all calls.
-It's what allows us to do automatic routing. */
   $httpProvider.interceptors.push('yourHttpInterceptor');
 })

 .service('yourHttpInterceptor', function($q) {
-/* The main service.
-Is jacked in as a interceptor on $http so it gets called on every http call.
-This allows us to do our magic. */ this.request = function (req) {
+  this.request = function (req) {
     if (req) {
       // Do whatever you want to the request here.